 State regulations at 15 AAC 137.510 and the APFC investment policy authorize the APFC to enter into securities lending transactions on behalf of the Trust.
 Through a contract with the Bank of New York Mellon (the Bank), the Trust lends marketable debt and equity securities to borrowers who are banks and broker-dealers.
 The loans are collateralized with cash or marketable securities guaranteed by the U.S. government or a U.S. government agency.
-Under the APFC's contract with the Bank, the Bank must mark the loaned securities and collateral to the market daily, and the loan agreements require the borrowers to maintain the collateral at not less than 102 percent of the fair value of domestic loaned securities (and nondomestic loaned securities denominated in U.S. dollars) and not less than 105 percent of the fair value for other nondomestic loaned securities.
+Under APFC's contract with the Bank, the Bank must mark the loaned securities and collateral to the market daily, and the loan agreements require the borrowers to maintain the collateral at not less than 102 percent of the fair value of the loaned securities for domestic securities (and nondomestic loaned securities denominated in U.S. dollars) and not less than 105 percent of the fair value for other nondomestic loaned securities.
 The APFC can sell securities that are on loan.
 If a borrower fails to return the loaned securities (borrower default), the Bank can use cash collateral (and the proceeds on the sale of any noncash collateral) to purchase replacement securities.
-Generally, the Trust is protected from credit risk associated with the lending transactions through indemnification by the Bank against losses resulting from counterparty failure, reinvestment of cash collateral, default on collateral investments, or a borrower's failure to return loaned securities.
+Generally, the APFC is protected from credit risk associated with the lending transactions through indemnification by the Bank against losses resulting from counterparty failure, the reinvestment of cash collateral, default on collateral investments, or a borrower's failure to return loaned securities.

-Cash collateral received for loaned securities is reported on the Trust's Statement of Net Position and invested by the Bank on behalf of the Trust.
-As of June 30, 2024, such investments were in overnight repurchase agreements that had a weighted average maturity of one day.
+Cash collateral received for loaned securities is reported on the Trust's schedules of investments and invested by the Bank on behalf of the Fund and the Trust.
+As of June 30, 2023, such investments were in overnight repurchase agreements that had a weighted-average-maturity of one day.
 The average term of the loans was also one day.

-At June 30, 2024, the value of securities on loan is as follows:
+At June 30, 2023 the value of securities on loan is as follows: